infosecurity99/jorayevzarif1999/README.md

   I have been participating in Mathematical Olympiads since I was young.
   In August 2019, I entered Tashkent University of Information Technologies in the field of Telecommunication Technologies.
 There I started C ++.
-  I learned SASS BOOSTRAPT JAVA SCRIPT REACT.JS NEXT.JS JQUERY VS VUE .JS and I am working on more real projects.
+  I learned SASS BOOSTRAPT JAVA SCRIPT REACT.JS NEXT.JS JQUERY and I am working on more real projects.
 I like to solve logical problems that are difficult to work with tables from LetCode.